A Guide to the Successful International Registration of Trademarks in the US

 The process for obtaining international trademark registration can be complex and time-consuming.
 However, it typically follows the following timeline:

-1. Filing the international trademark application: The first step in obtaining international trademark registration is filing an international application through the World Intellectual Property Organization (WIPO) under the Madrid Protocol.
-This application must include a list of the goods and services for which the mark will be used, as well as a representation of the mark itself.
+- Filing the international trademark application: The first step in obtaining international trademark registration is filing an international application through the World Intellectual Property Organization (WIPO) under the Madrid Protocol.
+This application must include a list of the goods and services for which the mark will be used and a representation of the mark itself.
 The application fee for filing an international trademark application can vary depending on the number of classes of goods and services included in the application.

-3. International Publication: Once the International Search Report is issued, the mark will be published in the WIPO Gazette of International Marks.
-This publication allows any interested party to file an opposition to the registration of the mark.
+- International Publication: Once the International Search Report is issued, the mark will be published in the WIPO Gazette of International Marks.
+This publication allows any interested party to file an opposition to the registration of the trademark.

-4. National Phase: After the international publication, the international trademark application enters the national phase in each country where protection is sought.
+- National Phase: After the international publication, the international trademark application enters the national phase, where protection is sought in each country.
 The applicant must then file a national application in each country and pay any required fees.
 The national phase typically begins within 30 or 31 months of the international application filing date.

-6. Grant of National Registration: If the national application is accepted, the trademark office will grant the registration and issue a certificate of registration.
-The grant of national registration can take anywhere from several months to several years, depending on the country.
+- Grant of National Registration: If the national application is accepted, the trademark office will grant the registration and issue a certificate of registration.
+The grant of national registration can take several months to several years, depending on the country.

-8. Maintenance: Once the mark is registered, it is essential to maintain the registration by continuously using it and renewing it as required.
-The registration may become vulnerable to cancellation if the mark is not used for a certain period.
+- Maintenance: Once the mark is registered, it is essential to maintain the registration by continuously using it and renewing it as required.
+The registration may become vulnerable to cancellation if the mark is unused for a certain period.

 In summary, the process of obtaining international trademark registration involves filing an international application through WIPO, conducting an international search and international publication, entering the national phase in each country where protection is sought, examination of the national application and granting of national registration, renewing and maintenance of the mark.